 “A lot of people look at Costco jewelry because they think it will be cheaper in price – which is far from true.
 You could purchase a better quality, larger diamond from an online jeweler such as James Allen for the same price.”

 Lackluster setting selection

-One of the major problems with Costco’s jewelry is a limited selection.
+One of the major problems with Costco’s jewelry is a limited selection – much less than you would find at other online jewelers like James Allen or Blue Nile.
 Walk into any store and you won’t find more than 10-20 options.
 Despite the fact that craftsmanship and quality are decent, there is no room for personal touches and it can be difficult for someone to find the perfect ring with limited options available.

 Take a look at their official website (link provided above) and you’ll notice the selection is limited there as well.
 Although nice appearance and quality do matter, it is crucial to ensure more choices for people with different style and preferences.
 A certain style may appear to one person, but it may be awful to another.
 With limited selection, Costco’s diamonds only appeal to one group of customers, which is never a good sign.